Turkey receives first shipment of Sinovac's COVID-19 vaccine

 ANKARA, Dec 30 (Reuters) - Turkey received its first shipment of COVID-19 vaccines from China's Sinovac SVA.O early on Wednesday, Reuters television footage showed, almost a week after Ankara said the vaccine was safe and effective, based on interim Phase III trial results.

-The shipment of 3 million doses, part of a pact for a total of 50 million, was initially set to arrive on Dec.
+The shipment of 3 million doses, part of a deal for a total of 50 million, was initially set to arrive on Dec.
 11 but faced setbacks.

 The first batch of vaccines was loaded from airplanes on to trucks at the capital's Esenboga Airport before being taken to the storage facilities of the health ministry.